 Piano Lessons and Group Classes

-In addition to weekly private lessons, group classes are held weekly and students are encouraged to attend.
+In addition to weekly private lessons, group classes are held and students are encouraged to attend.
 In a group setting, students learn from each other and are inspired.
-Regular performance classes produce students that are confident and accelerates student learning.
+Group performance classes produce students that are confident and accelerate student learning.